Updated March 15 2021 at 11:00 a.m.

 Immigration, Refugees and Citizenship Canada (IRCC) has a list of DLIs with approved COVID-19 plans on its website.
 UNBC’s reopening plan has received approval from the Ministry of Advanced Education.

-What will happen to my deposit if I decide to defer to the January 2021 term?
+What will happen to my deposit if I decide to defer to a future term?

 Your deposit will remain on your account.
 You do not need to do anything.